alexander-perucci/jquery.numbervalidation/README.md

 jQuery Number Validation Plugin
 =======================

 Number Validation Plugin is a plugin for jQuery that performs validation of an HTML input number type.
-[Try It](http://jquerynumbervalidation.altervista.org/)
+[Try It !](http://jquerynumbervalidation.altervista.org/)

 ## Getting Started